agilecrm/rest-api/README.md

 ```
 ###Example Response

-Returns created contact object with all parameters in it as mentioned in the above example.
+- Returns created contact object with all parameters in it as mentioned in the above example.

 ###Other available Responses:
 - Status 200: Gives the above JSON object in above format.
-- Status 401: Unauthorised.
-When the user name and password fields are wrong.
+- Status 401: Unauthorised. (when the user name and password fields are wrong.)

 ##1.3 Creating a contact
 ###dev/api/contacts